Dbcurtis/tncmonitor/README.rst

   the "rmslogdir" as the source to the rms logger data (doesn't do anything)

-In addition, if a value includes ``--comment--``, that key and value will removed when the file is processed.
+In addition, if a value or key in the ``yaml`` file includes ``--comment--``, that key and value will removed when the file is processed.
 Not removed from the file, but no corrsponding dict value will be passed to the program.

 Starting the program
 ====================
-The program can be manually executed by running ``python -m tncmonitor tncprams.json`` in the tncmonitor directory.
+After the python virtual envionment is configured and activated (search for python virtual envionment for Windows 10) the program can be manually executed in ``cmd`` by running ``python -m tncmonitor tncprams.yaml`` in the tncmonitor directory.
 The tncmonitor program maintains a log at ``./log/tncMonitor``.
-The tncmonitor program runs checks the RMS log file directory every 10 minutes and responds to the communication error as previously specified.
+The tncmonitor program checks the RMS log file directory every 10 minutes and responds to the communication error as previously specified.

-Generally, the program should be executed out of the distribution directory when the computer is restarted, or at least at the same time RMS is started.
+Generally, the program should be executed out of the distribution directory when the computer is restarted, or at least at or after the same time RMS is started.

 First Time Configuration
 ========================
+1. activate the python virtual environment.

-1. run tncmonitor with a command line.
+#. run tncmonitor with a command line.
    For windows: ``python -m tncmonitor -h``.
    For linux: ``python3 -m tncmonitor -h``.
    Both executed in the tncmonitor directory.
    This verifies that the help switch works as it and the starting message should be the only output.

-2. edit test_resettnc.py and enter your values for the relay module id and relay number in the ``argdic`` Dict for ``test_01instant`` because the test program does not use the .yaml configuration file.
+#. edit test_resettnc.py at approx. line 75 and enter your values for the relay
+   module id and relay number in the ``argdic`` Dict for ``test_01instant``.
+   This is needed because the test program does not use the .yaml configuration file.

-3. run the test, you should hear the relay clicking.
+#. run the test, you should hear the relay clicking.
    I ran the test from visual studio code, using launch.json of: